 Funding for SEN in mainstream schools is mainly delegated to the schools' budget.
 It is the expectation that schools provide support to their pupils with SEN from their SEN budget.
-Where a pupil requires an exceptionally high level of support that incurs a greater expense, the school can make a request for Additional Resource using the DAF 3.
+Where a pupil requires an exceptionally high level of support that incurs a greater expense, the school can make a request to the SEND 0-25 team for an Education and Health Care Plan (EHCP) this then may be allocated with funding.

 The Jubilee Federation will need to be able to demonstrate how it has spent the funding to date and the impact of this as well as demonstrating why further additional funding is required and how it would be used.
-This additional 'top-up' funding is then paid from the local authority's high needs block into the school's budget.
+This EHCP funding is then paid from the local authority's high needs block into the school's budget.